 Super Beginner Course

 |Download Scud Race (export) Super Beginner Save File

 File: Scud_Race_regular_Super_Beginner.rar (5.09 MB) (info)

 Entering the course select address to 28D4F86 and setting the course value to 4 (only works on the export version of the game), will load the nearly-finished Super Beginner Course.
 This was later playable in the Japan-only update called Scud Race Plus (although changing to USA will appear as Sega Super GT Plus).
-The type of start was originally just a standing start because the value for this course was next to Expert Course.
-The cartoonish music from Scud Race Plus is present but named 'extra' in the sound test, implying that this course was originally going to be a bonus course.
+The type of start was originally just a standing start because the value for this course was located next to Expert Course's value.
+The light-hearted music (named "Merry Maze" on the OST) from Scud Race Plus is present but named 'extra' in the sound test, implying that this course was originally going to be a bonus course.
 This course takes place inside a house, with the vehicles being the size of a toy car.
 A cat can be seen chasing a mouse around the entire house.
 Unlike regular courses, the rival cars consists of toy vehicles, such as a rocket car featuring a crude looking driver, a tank that has a World War II soldier's head stuck on the top, and a bus featuring pictures of AM2 employees inside the windows.
 The bowling was not implemented yet, and as such, has no collision.
 There are no Race Start screens for this course, furthermore, the course icon is that of Beginner Day.

 The rocket car and the tank's special abilities were not implemented until Scud Race Plus, possibly due to the time constraints.
 The game will load the head model at a distance, but if approached, the heads will disappear due to the LOD issues.
 Trying to load Super Beginner Course in attract mode will cause the game to hang on a blank screen, playing only the attract music.

 All of the sounds related to this course were unused and despite being called "Extra" in the MPEG Sound Test, there is an announcer for this course: